toolsplus/nx-forge/docs/guides/getting-started.md

 ```
 :::

 The most significant bit to note here is that the `path` property of the `project-page` resource must reference the Custom UI project name from the previous step.
 This declaration tells the Nx Forge plugin which Nx app project corresponds to the `project-page` resource.
-The plugin will replace this path with the path to the actual Custom UI build artifact during the Forge app build.
+If you are unsure about the project name, you can always look it up via the `name` property in the `project.json` file.
+The plugin will replace the project name path with the path to the actual Custom UI build artifact during the Forge app build.
 Refer to [the project graph concept documentation](../concepts/project-graph) for further details.

 ### Configuring target defaults

-Technically, we already have everything in place to build, package, and deploy our Forge app.
+Technically, we have everything in place to build, package, and deploy our Forge app.
 However, to make our lives even easier, it is helpful to configure a few target defaults.
 Open the `nx.json` file in your workspace root and update or add the `targetDefaults` as follows:

 ::: code-group
 ```json{4-8}[nx.json]:line-numbers